OverLord228777/OverLord228777/README.md

 I'm computer science student, who likes learn programming.
 There's information about me:

+## 👨‍💻 About Me

+🎓 Computer science student with a passion for programming 🔭 I study low-level programming and system architecture 🚀 I'm passionate about optimization and creating effective solutions 📚 I'm constantly learning new technologies and programming languages

 ## 🛠️ My languages and tools
 ### 💻 Programming languages
 <div>